 Given the directed acyclic graph (DAG)-like structure of the behavior network representation of the robot tasks, we consider the topological representation of such a network to be a linked list of behaviors, obtained by applying a topological sort on the behavior network graph.
-By using the topological form of the networks as training examples for our domain, the problem of generalization from multiple demonstrations is equivalent to inferring a regular expression (Finite State Automaton (FSA) representation) from a set of given sample words (Figure 3(a)).
+By using the topological form of the networks as training examples for our domain, the problem of generalization from multiple demonstrations of the same task is equivalent to inferring a regular expression (Finite State Automaton (FSA) representation) from a set of given sample words (Figure 3(a)).
 In this analogy, each symbol in a given word corresponds to a behavior in a topological representation.

-Unfortunately, applying standard methods for regular expression inference, such as the K-TSI Inference Algorithm [5], or Morphic Generator Grammatical Inference (MGGI) [15], to this generalization problem yields results that are too complex (in terms of the obtained FSA representations) even for very simple examples.
-This is due to the fact that these methods assume that all the training examples are correct and they try to fit them as well as possible.
-For our robot domain, in which the inaccuracies in the training examples are exactly the problem we need to solve, these methods are therefore not well suited.
+Unfortunately, applying standard methods for regular expression inference, such as the K-TSI Inference Algorithm [5], or Morphic Generator Grammatical Inference (MGGI) [15], to this generalization problem yields results that are too complex (in terms of the FSA representations) even for very simple examples.
+This is due to the fact that these methods assume that all the training examples are correct and they try to fit them as well as possible, which is not generally the case in the robot domain.

-In robotics, existing methods for generalization from demonstrated examples are largely based on function approximation [8].
-Since our tasks are encoded in graph-like representations, we need a different method for generalizing across them.
+In robotics, existing methods for generalization from demon-

+strated examples are largely based on function approximation [8].
+Since our tasks are encoded in graph-like representations, we need a different method for generalization.